 Decreasing term life insurance is a temporary policy with a death benefit that gets lower over time.
 If you believe your loved ones will need less financial support as time goes on, this type of plan is worth exploring.
 Let’s dive deeper into what decreasing term life insurance is and how it works.

 Just like other types of term life insurance, a decreasing term life policy offers coverage for a set period of time, typically between 10 to 30 years.
-It comes with a starting death benefit you can choose when purchasing coverage.
+It comes with a starting death benefit you can choose when applying for coverage.

 The death benefit will decrease a certain percentage each month or year, depending on the policy.1 If you pass away while the plan is still active, your beneficiaries can file a claim to collect the death benefit amount available at that time.